UNITED STATES

 Rotmans

-terminated its agreement with a supplier in 2021 and will receive $
+terminated its agreement with a supplier in 2021 for consideration of $

 Inventories

 Inventories include those costs directly attributable to the product before sale.
-Inventories consist primarily of finished goods of furniture, mattresses, RxAir purifier units, foam toppers and pillows and are carried at net realizable value, which is defined as selling price less cost of completion, disposal and transportation.
+Inventories consist primarily of finished goods of mattresses, RxAir purifier units, foam toppers and pillows and are carried at net realizable value, which is defined as selling price less cost of completion, disposal and transportation.
 The Company evaluates the need to record write-downs for inventory on a regular basis.
 Appropriate consideration is given to obsolescence, slow-moving and other factors in evaluating net realizable values.
-Inventories not expected to be sold within 12 months are classified as long-term.

 Prepaid Expenses and Other